Dense Embeddings Preserving the Semantic Relationships in WordNet: Conclusion

 \section{Conclusion}

-We provide sense spectra, which is the first dense embedding system that can explicitly and completely preserve the hypernym-hyponym tree structure for noun and verb synsets in WordNet.
-The explicit measurement on sense spectra is the hypernym intersection similarity (HIS), which is a similarity measurement describing the ``commonness" and ``uniqueness" between two noun or verb synsets in WordNet.
+We provide sense spectra, which are the first dense and low-dimension embeddings for the noun and verb synsets in WordNet that preserve the hypernym-hyponym relationships among the synsets.
+We train sense spectra by HIS Similarity, which is a similarity measurement describing the ``commonness" and ``uniqueness" between two noun or verb synsets in WordNet.

-Results show that the HIS measurement outperforms the three basic similarity measurements in WordNet on the SimLex-999 noun and verb pairs.
-Moreover, we indicate by experiments that the hypernym-hyponym tree structure can be recovered from the sense spectra.
+Results show that the HIS Similarity outperforms the three basic similarity measurements in WordNet on the SimLex-999 noun and verb pairs, and sense spectra do preserve the hypernym-hyponym relationship among synsets precisely.
 Novel applications built on sense spectra are described and are being actively explored.